 If you’re someone with oily skin, you have a skin texture similar to an orange peel- think large and open pores throughout the skin on your face, not just on your nose or chin, and you’re prone to- you guessed it- oil.
 This skin type will see big improvements in oil control with a daily glycolic or salicylic acid face wash, which gently exfoliates to remove excess oil and sebum (the dirt that mixes with oil).
 An astringent face serum can also be huge for oil control.

 Dry skin on the other hand, has really small pores, tends to be patchy, chalky, or flakey, and feels tight, especially in colder or drier climates.
 If you have dry skin, you’ll find you can really benefit from using a humidifier- the added moisture in the air can make a world of difference!
-In terms of products, thicker, heavier creams and face masks that focus on hydration can be super helpful for this skin type.
+In terms of products, thicker, heavier creams can be super helpful for this skin type.

 Many of us have combination skin, which is a mixture of oily and dry, usually with the oilier skin around the T-zone: that T shape from your forehead down to your chin through your nose.
 This skin type can be annoying to treat, but it’s also pretty simple.
 Use heavier creams on drier parts like your cheeks, and keep oil-control specific products to the T-zone.